jardahrazdera/portfolio-jaroslav-tech/README.md

 The portfolio now includes **DevTracker**, a comprehensive project management system built with Django that demonstrates advanced web development capabilities:

-- **6 Django Models** with complex relationships (Project, Task, TimeLog, Tag, Technology, ProjectStatus)
+- **Complex Data Models** with relationships for projects, tasks, time tracking, and categorization
 - **Authentication & Authorization** with separate user and admin interfaces
 - **Time Tracking System** with full CRUD operations for logging work hours
 - **Project Organization** with public/private visibility controls and user separation